amitchell05/100-days-of-code/log.md

 **Thoughts**: It was great for identifying and using selectors.
 On to Intermediate CSS!
 I'm grateful for being able to stay slightly ahead of schedule in the CoderGirl course, but I also want to make sure I focus more on the journey and less on the destination.

-### Day 17: September 7, 2020

-**Today's Progress**: I completed Colt Steele's Intermediate CSS section.
-The rest of the week will be mainly dedicated to my CoderGirl studies.

-**Thoughts**: I like styling websites, except when it comes to measuring things (box model etc.).

-### Day 18: September 8, 2020
+### Day 17: September 8, 2020

 **Today's Progress**: I completed half of Colt Steele's Bootstrap section on Udemy, coding along, and building responsive webpages.
 Also, I showed my father how my code for CoderGirl's Assignment 2 works.

 **Thoughts**: It was nice to share my progress with my father, who likes technology.

-### Day 19: September 9, 2020
+### Day 18: September 9, 2020

 **Today's Progress**: We reviewed objects and the Math method in CoderGirl's class today.
 I'm completed most of the studios, but struggled with understanding the instructions.

 **Thoughts**: I'm glad I understand objects mostly, but I need to improve my problem-solving skills.
 Hopefully, tomorrow will be better.

-### Day 20: September 10, 2020
+### Day 19: September 10, 2020

 **Today's Progress**: Yesterday, I had trouble understanding the JavaScript studio exercises in class.
 But, after a night of rest, I was able to debug, fix my code, and solve them!
 Also, I completed the reading and exercises about modules.

 **Thoughts**: I'm relieved that I found my errors.
 Breaking things down into smaller pieces helped tremendously.

-### Day 21: September 11, 2020
+### Day 20: September 11, 2020

 **Today's Progress**: I focused on learning about unit testing.
 I'll have study this concept for a few more days to get more comfortable with test-driven development.

 **Thoughts**: It's challenging to change my workflow, but it does seem to help with debugging better.

-### Day 22: September 12, 2020
+### Day 21: September 12, 2020

 **Today's Progress**: I completed the reading and exercises about unit testing in my CoderGirl course.
 Also, I finished the 1st part of Bootstrap in Web Dev Bootcamp.

 **Thoughts**: I'm glad I solved them.
 I want to refactor my code for one of the exercises to make it prettier.

-### Day 23: September 13, 2020
+### Day 22: September 13, 2020

 **Today's Progress**: I learned more about Bootstrap 4 from Colt Steele's videos.
 Also, I received positive feedback from my mentor about my code.

 **Thoughts**: It's great to hear because I deal with impostor syndrome.
 I'm worried how busy this week will be, but I still look forward to studying more.

-### Day 24: September 14, 2020
+### Day 23: September 14, 2020

 **Today's Progress**: A busy day!
 We reviewed modules in CoderGirl's class.
 I completed a portrait sketch for the One Week Portrait challenge from Paintable.
 I also attended my first tech conference, the CityofJS Conference 2020.

 **Thoughts**: A great Day 1 experience learning JS topics and meeting new people!
 I am also grateful I could help fellow classmates with my solution approaches.

-### Day 25: September 15, 2020
+### Day 24: September 15, 2020

 **Today's Progress**: Yesterday, I could only code for 30 minutes of coding.
 I started looking into my assigned reading about scope.

 **Thoughts**: I'm gradually learning how the order of code execution works.
 Also, I have a better understanding of local and global scopes.

-### Day 26: September 16, 2020
+### Day 25: September 16, 2020

 **Today's Progress**: On Thursday, I finished my third assignment in CoderGirl that involved creating unit tests.

 **Thoughts**: I'm still not comfortable with them, but I am glad my tests are passing so far.
 I will meet with my mentor to go over it before I submit it.

-### Day 27: September 17, 2020
+### Day 26: September 17, 2020

 **Today's Progress**: Unknown (but I was DEFINITELY coding that day).
 The record for this day is missing.

 **Thoughts**: I'm so upset that I messed my log up :-(

-### Day 28: September 18, 2020
+### Day 27: September 18, 2020

 **Today's Progress**: I am ahead of schedule with my prep work for CoderGirl.
 For the weekend, I will do some light studying and review the materials.

 **Thoughts**: Also, I will need some more rest and relaxation to prep for another busy week.

-### Day 29: September 19, 2020
+### Day 28: September 19, 2020

 **Today's Progress**: Whew!
 I completed 70% of the Basic JavaScript module on freeCodeCamp, half of Bootstrap 4: Flexbox and Layout in the Web Developer Bootcamp, and tried some challenges from Frontend Mentor and Exercism.

 **Thoughts**: I need to pace myself better.
 I got overwhelmed when I viewed the README for the Hundle Landing page.
 I've learned the fundamentals of HTML, CSS, and JavaScript, but this beginner project makes me nervous.

-### Day 30: September 20, 2020
+### Day 29: September 20, 2020

 **Today's Progress**: I finished the Bootstrap 4 section in Colt Steele's class, but I feel like I will need to revisit it later.
 I also tried a few Exercism exercises for JavaScript.

 **Thoughts**: Hopefully, I will get better with my problem-solving skills.

-### Day 31: September 21, 2020
+### Day 30: September 21, 2020

 **Today's Progress**: Today, we covered unit testing in CoderGirl's class.
 I refactored my Assignment 3 and other exercises to not utilize deepStrictEqual at this time.

 **Thoughts**: I'm glad I know another way to solve the problem!

-### Day 32: September 22, 2020
+### Day 31: September 22, 2020

-**Today's Progress**: fter days of refactoring one of my solutions for an exercise, I reached out for help from mentors in CoderGirl.
+**Today's Progress**: After days of refactoring one of my solutions for an exercise, I reached out for help from mentors in CoderGirl.
 A solution route finally clicked.

-**Thoughts**: I'm grateful to my for helping me with this problem.
+**Thoughts**: I'm grateful to my mentors for helping me with this problem.
 It was good refactoring practice, but also overwhelming!

+### Day 32: September 23, 2020
+**Today's Progress**: Practiced coding and attended the Black is Tech conference.

+**Thoughts**: I did coding this day, but I think this might have been the missing entry.
+This will be a placeholder to keep the record on track

+### Day 33: September 24, 2020

+**Today's Progress**: I finished CoderGirl's Class 14's reading and exercise ahead of schedule.
+The Document Object Model (DOM) and events are the main topics covered in the section.
+Today was also the third day of Black isTech conference.
+I attended sessions that covered how to leverage your LinkedIn page and how to be a brand in tech (not just an employee).

+**Thoughts**: I'm looking forward to learning more about how to use them!
+It was hard to absorb all the information at the event, but the resources recommended and connections.

 ## Saved Example

 ### Day 1: June 27, Monday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.
+**Today's Progress**: TEXT

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+**Thoughts** TEXT

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)